 As our brand gets bigger, we want to maximise our energy efficiency.
 This means reducing the energy needed to create our collections, from how the materials are made to the manufacturing of garments by our suppliers.
 It goes beyond our collections too.
 We’re also looking at ways we can reduce energy in the running of our own operations, such as in our stores and offices.

 A new generation.

-While pushing toward our goal of sourcing 100% renewable electricity for our own operations, we are also increasing the quality of our sourcing.
+While pushing toward our goal of sourcing 100% renewable electricity for our own operations including COS stores and offices, we are also increasing the quality of our sourcing.
 We have already made the switch to renewable technology and generators that are wind or solar power based.
 Our next step is to support these through power purchase agreements – a long-term contract to purchase electricity directly from a renewable energy generator.
 Ultimately by 2030, we aim for all the electricity we use to come from renewable resources that can be replenished easily.
 By choosing renewable electricity over electricity generated through fossil fuels, we can significantly decrease the amount of emissions we release into the atmosphere.